Kawahíva language: Varieties

 Languages spoken in north-central Rondônia are Karipúna, Uru-eu-wau-wau (Jupaú), Amondawa, and unidentified varieties by some isolated groups.
 Languages spoken in northeastern Mato Grosso and southern Pará are Apiaká, Kayabí, Piripkúra, and unidentified varieties by some isolated groups.

+Other Kawahíva dialects became extinct, the most recent being Capivarí with the death of Pitanga Capivarí in the fall 2022.
+Other varieties include Paranawat at Machado/Ji-Paraná River, Takwatip and Ipotewat at Muqui river, attested by Nimuendajú and Lévi-Strauss around the 1950s.
+Lévi-Strauss also mentions people who were already almost extinct at that time, who lived near the Ji-Paraná river, like the Tucumanfét and the Jabotiféd; and the Mialat, who inhabited the Leitão River region.

 Phonology

-Phonemic inventory of the Tenharim dialect:
+Phonemic inventory of the Parintintin dialect: